Ashok-0003/repo-3/Overview/DevOps/APIM-Deployment-Steps.md

 </policies>`
 3. Add the API details in the [valid.yml](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2Fsrc%2FInput%2Fvalid.yml&version=GBmaster&_a=contents) file like below:
 -    Under apis element in that api file add the below content and update it related to your api, like name, displayname, description, apiversion, apiversiondescription, api revision.
+- Here the name field is used in all places in next steps (from below sample name is : **ProfileApi**)

 ```